-251 Pound North German Style Single Horn made by French Company Friedtich Wilhelm Durre Sohne.
+251 Pound North German Style Single Horn made by German Company Friedtich Wilhelm Durre Sohne.
 Anvil is stamped with “FWDs”.
 Unknown when it was made.
 This anvil is in excellent condition with very crisp edges and a very smooth horn.
 Face has very minor pitting.
 Rebound is also excellent at 95%+.

 This Little Giant (LG) is the Old Style with a modified frame to accept a new/used Sow/Die Block.